jeffskinnerbox/.dotfiles/pkg-nvim/nvim/lua/nvchad/README.md

 # if your using X Window's X11 protocol
 sudo apt install xsel

-# if your using X Window's Wayland protocol
-sudo apt install wl-clipboard
+nstall # if your using X Window's Wayland protocol sudo apt install wl-clipboard
 ```